RPM. Three letters that are full of promise and excitement. And often a little confusion and a few misconceptions:

 RPM is how I get paid for my ads.
 A higher RPM number is always more money in my pocket.
 Every ad provider calculates RPM the same way.

-In this post, I’m going to unpack what RPM truly is, how it can be masked, manipulated, and misinterpreted, and how we’re striving for transparency.
-So you can trust (and verify) you’re truly receiving the highest RPMs in the industry here at AdThrive!
+In this post, we’re going to unpack what RPM truly is, how it can be masked, manipulated, and misinterpreted, and how we’re striving for transparency.
+So you can trust (and verify) publishers truly receive the highest RPMs in the industry here at AdThrive!

 What is RPM?